MetOffice/lfric_core/documentation/source/how_to_use_it/applications/application_structure.rst

 transformations to optimise the code.

-The structure of algorithms and kernels, and the use of PSyclone is the subject of the major section describing the :ref:`LFRic data model and its use of PSyclone <psykal and datamodel>`.
+The structure of algorithms and kernels, and the use of PSyclone is covered by the :ref:`technical description <psykal and datamodel>` referenced above.